 If your swing speed is more than 100 mph, stick with 9-11 degrees of loft angle.
 For every 10 mph below this 100 mph limit, you should generally add one to two degrees.

-So, if your swing speed is between 60 to 70 mph, pick a driver with 13 to 15 degrees loft angle.
+So, if your swing speed is between 60 to 70 mph, pick a driver with a 13 to 15 degrees loft angle.
 Similarly, choose a loft angle between 11 to 13 degrees if your swing speed is between 80 and 90 mph.

 - Hitting the ball squarely on the clubface (precision)